 - Leave your laptop at home.
 Seriously.

-- And stay off social media as much as possible.
+- And stay off social media as much as possible – we mean it!
 Be in the moment and really enjoy this special time with your sweetheart.